ishara/sonar-examples/projects/languages/plsql/plsql-oracle-forms/README.md

 =============
 * Sonar 3.0 or higher
 * Sonar Runner 1.3 or higher
-* Sonar PLSQL Plugin 2.1 or higher
+* Sonar PL/SQL Plugin 2.1 or higher

 Usage